Rajatjainnnnn/smart-project-management-system/README.md

 - Atharva Inamdar
 - Manan Sharma

-All the details about the project are available in "PROJECT_CONTEXT.md"
+All the details about the project are available in the file titled "PROJECT_CONTEXT.md"